zylon-ai/private-gpt/docs/description.md

 🚧 We are working on Dockerized deployment guidelines 🚧

+## Observability

+Basic logs are enabled using LlamaIndex basic logging (for example ingestion progress or LLM prompts and answers).

+🚧 We are working on improved Observability. 🚧

 ## Ingesting & Managing Documents

 🚧 Document Update and Delete are still WIP. 🚧